Wasserstein Gradient Flows

 8. Neural Gradient Flows

-9. Wasserstein Proximal Operators and Optimization
+9. Wasserstein Proximal Operators

-10. Mean Field Limits and Propagation of Chaos
+10. Propagation of Chaos

 11. Implementation: Langevin Dynamics as JKO